Retirees in Mexico live active, healthy, lifestyles underpinned by Mexico’s agreeable climates, first-class amenities

 Moving to a foreign country can in some cases provide some useful opportunities to maximize your earning’s tax efficiency.
 However, because the laws change every year, it’s essential to consult a professional who is dedicated to reading the latest information and news and who understands not just Mexico’s tax system, but the tax system where you reside and, if different, the one where your income(s) is(are) generated.

-Mexico’s Treasury department is known as “Hacienda” or its full title, Secretaria de Hacienda y Credito Publico; the web site is http://www.gob.mx/hacienda.
+Mexico’s Treasury is known as “Hacienda” or its full title, Secretaria de Hacienda y Credito Publico; the web site is http://www.gob.mx/hacienda.
+The government department responsible for tax collection and administration matters is called SAT – Servicio de Administración Tributaria, http://www.sat.gob.mx/

-Mexico’s tax system, like most countries, is involved and complex in places.
+Mexico’s tax system, like most countries, is involved and complex.
 You will almost certainly need the help of a local accountant to help you file your return (there are plenty to choose from and the fees are reasonable), unless you are good with Spanish and have the inclination to engage with the necessary bureaucratic procedures and paperwork.

 Although advice and information is available online, it’s best to seek professional help.
 Also see the Useful Contacts page.

-It’s essential that you get proper advice and plan carefully in relation to your tax position before you make the decision to retire in Mexico and you should consult your accountant, qualified financial advisor or other tax specialist in this respect.
+If you hold substantial assets, it’s essential that you get proper advice and plan carefully in relation to your tax position before you make the decision to retire in Mexico and you should consult your accountant, qualified financial adviser or other tax specialist in this respect.